 1 ounce of beeswax (more or less, depending on the consistency desired)

-After infusing the olive oil, strain all herbal material out using a fine mesh strainer.
+After infusing the olive oil, allow it to cool.
+Then strain all herbal material out using a fine mesh strainer.
 Pour the oil into a small bowl, then into a double boiler.
 If you don’t have a double boiler: Put the small bowl in the bottom of an empty small pot.
 Use a canning lid or something similar to lift the bowl off the bottom of the pot to avoid scorching the oil.
 Put water into the pan, being careful not to get water into the oil in the small bowl.
 Add water until the level is just below the top rim of the small bowl.

 I gave my first DIY herbal salve to the hubby for Christmas, and surprising enough, he and the whole family are using it!
 And my daughter’s sister-in-law absolutely loves it for her son’s dry patches, she is now asking me to make more for her.
 It is so soothing on dry skin and is great for many skin issues.
 I will definitely be making more salves as I continue on my herbal journey, and hope you will join me.
 Do you have a favorite DIY herbal salve?
 Please share in the comments.